 My First Investment

 As a young kid I had little to no expenditure and my savings grew quite fast.
 It was around this time that I became interested in the stock market and investing.
+For example, I noticed other things you could look into like boutique banks that people use to help them with their business.
 My parents had never bought or owned shares but I convinced my mum to open a brokerage account in my name.

-I was up and running.
+I was up and running but investing wasn’t as easy back then as it is now.
+In the 2010s, you have got guides telling you what the best shares to buy now are and apps that do most of the work for you!
+I had to learn through trial and error.
 Soon after I made my first investment into a company called Billabong.
 (I lived on the Northern Beaches and it was a cool brand at the time).
 Over the next few years I would learn a lot about finance and investment while risking my own hard earned money.
 Luckily, I got it more right, than wrong and built up a healthy portfolio for a 14 to 15 year old.

 Getting A Job